University Officers' Training Corps: Adventurous training and social aspects

-UOTCs also have social elements such as Regimental Dinners and other formal events to more informal events.
+UOTCs also maintain an active social programme, including regimental dinners, formal events, and informal social activities.

 Inter-UOTC competitions

-The British Army runs several competitions throughout the academic year where the OTCs and the four Defence Technical Undergraduate Scheme (DTUS) squadrons have a chance to compete against each other.
-One of these is the King's Challenge Cup, a sports competition.
+The British Army organises several competitions throughout the academic year in which OTCs and the four Defence Technical Undergraduate Scheme (DTUS) squadrons compete against one another.
+One such competition is the King's Challenge Cup, a sports tournament.

 Command and control

-The overall commander of the UOTC is the Deputy Commandant RMAS (UOTC) an appointment held by a Colonel (OF-5).
+The senior officer responsible for the UOTC is the Deputy Commandant RMAS (UOTC), an appointment held by a colonel (OF-5).